-- Add greek yogurt, egg, egg yolk, vanilla extract, lemon juice, lemon zest, and arrowroot powder.
+- Add greek yogurt, egg, egg yolk, sugar, vanilla extract, lemon juice, lemon zest, and arrowroot powder.
 On the lowest setting, mix again until smooth for 30 – 60 seconds.
 Do not overbeat.

 - Divide evenly amongst muffin liners and bake for 17 – 20 minutes or until the filling has just set – it should not jiggle or look wet.

 - Let cool 30 minutes at room temperature before transferring to the refrigerator.
 Chill for at least 3 hours.

 - Top with fresh berries and small mint leaves.
 Enjoy!

 I only recommend products I absolutely love and use myself.
 In full disclosure, by purchasing a product I recommend, I may receive a small compensation.
 Thank you for supporting Healthful Blondie!